NoridelHerron/code-file-generator/README.md

 ## Why This Exists

-I built this for myself to remove structural friction in the low-level work I do across HDL, C/C++, and Python.
-I was tired of rewriting the same scaffolding and dealing with small inconsistencies, so the generator enforces intent up front and adds clear separators to make section boundaries obvious during navigation and debugging.
+I built this for myself to reduce structural overhead in the low-level work I do across HDL, C/C++, and Python.
+It enforces intent early and adds clear separators so I can focus on solving real problems instead of repeating setup tasks.

 **Author:** Noridel Herron